opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentarea.shape](/req/hy_hydrofeature/hydrocomplex/catchmentarea.shape) |
 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/catchmentarea.boundarynetwork](/req/hy_hydrofeature/hydrocomplex/catchmentarea.areanetwork) |

-The HY\_HydroNetwork feature type specialises HY\_CatchmentRealisation with respect to a network of connected hydrologic features.
-Such a network realises in the hierarchical network of logically connected catchments contained in a higher-order catchment.
+The HY\_HydroNetwork feature type specializes HY\_CatchmentRealisation with respect to a network of connected hydrologic features.
+Such a network realizes in the hierarchical network of logically connected catchments contained in a higher-order catchment.
 It may be a sequence of flowpathes, an aggregate of catchment areas or a mesh of catchment boundaries.
 HY\_HydroNetwork inherits the *realisedCatchment* association including *hydroComplex*, and carries the associations *flowpath*, *catchmentBoundary* and *catchmentArea*.

-The HY\_CartographicRealisation feature type specialises HY\_CatchmentRealisation separate cartographic layers or maps, displaying a network of hydrologic features which may be connected at the representation level, or not.
+The HY\_CartographicRealisation feature type specializes HY\_CatchmentRealisation separate cartographic layers or maps, displaying a network of hydrologic features which may be connected at the representation level, or not.
 HY\_HydroNetwork inherits from generalization the *realisedCatchment* association incl. *hydroComplex*.

 ##### 7.4.2.7	Outfall Realisation
 The HY\_OutfallRealisation feature type (Figure 30) conceptualizes the idea of an arbitrary feature of interest that may be considered as outfall.
-Referencing the hydrologic determination of a catchment by the outfall, various hydrologic features may by associated to a corresponding catchment through reference to the outfall realisation feature.
-Any feature referencing the outfall realisation within an implied hydrologic complex may realise the logical outfall, specifically as a permanent, stable location fixed or referenced by coordinates.
+Referencing the hydrologic determination of a catchment by the outfall, various hydrologic features may by associated to a corresponding catchment through reference to the outfall realization feature.
+Any feature referencing the outfall realization within an implied hydrologic complex may realise the logical outfall, specifically as a permanent, stable location fixed or referenced by coordinates.

-Permanent, fixed landmarks such as confluences, points at cross or longitudinal sections, position of a monitoring station on a river are typical outfall realisations.
-In other than surface water contexts other types may realise a catchment's logical outfall.
-Outfall realisations that not support the associations defined for surface water in this standard, e.g. a spring where groundwater enters the surface, or a point projected onto the surface or created from merging disjoint locations, may use or specialise the general HY\_OutfallRealisation type.
+Permanent, fixed landmarks such as confluences, points at cross or longitudinal sections, position of a monitoring station on a river are typical outfall realizations.
+In other than surface water contexts other types may realize a catchment's logical outfall.
+Outfall realizations that not support the associations defined for surface water in this standard, e.g. a spring where groundwater enters the surface, or a point projected onto the surface or created from merging disjoint locations, may use or specialize the general HY\_OutfallRealisation type.

-The HY\_OutfallRealisation is topologically understood as boundary of the corresponding catchment, and always of lower dimension than the realised catchment.
-With respect to the very common topological realisation of a catchment as an edge, a 'spoke' property of type HY_Flowpath is described by means of a 'tagged value' and used to associate an upstream and downstream flowpath.
-The outfall realisation may be represented by any geometric object, incl. a single point.
+The HY\_OutfallRealisation is topologically understood as boundary of the corresponding catchment, and always of lower dimension than the realized catchment.
+With respect to the very common topological realization of a catchment as an edge, a 'spoke' property of type HY_Flowpath is described by means of a 'tagged value' and used to associate an upstream and downstream flowpath.
+The outfall realization may be represented by any geometric object, incl. a single point.

 ![Figure 30: Outfall realisation (UML class diagram)](figs/fig30.png) Figure 30: Outfall realisation (UML class diagram)

 HY\_OutfallRealisation carries the *realisedOutfall* association implying the *hydroComplex* feature collection, and carries two attributes: *shape* and *outfallType*.

 The **realisedOutfall** association identifies exactly the catchment that contributes to the outfall, or that receives flow from the outfall.
 This allows identifiers to be assigned to a catchment even if flowpath, catchment area or stream network are not reliably determined.
-If required, this association shall be used to identify the logical outfall which is referenced by the hydrologic feature that realises the logical catchment either on separately, or as part of a typical network.
+If required, this association shall be used to identify the logical outfall which is referenced by the hydrologic feature that realizes the logical catchment either on separately, or as part of a typical network.

 The **shape** attribute defines the geometric representation of the realised outfall, here with the option to use a geometry type defined in ISO19107: Spatial Schema, if required.

-The *outfallType* attribute provides a list of terms in common use to express verbally the type of the realised outfall.
+The *outfallType* attribute provides a list of terms in common use to express verbally the type of the realized outfall.
 If required, an implementation may use a term from the HY\_TypeOfOutfall codelist.
 Note that alternative code lists may be used but should be related to the terms in Annex ..., table ...  **[correct reference]** using an appropriate formalism.

 | **Requirements Class** | [/req/hy_hydrofeature/hydrocomplex/outfallrealisation] (/req/hy_hydrofeature/hydrocomplex/outfallrealisation) |
 | --- | --- |